-Speaking of comfort, the Morabo has this weird mix of having somewhat relaxed and loungy seats while having cushions that are on the firmer side.
+Speaking of comfort, the Morabo has an unusual mix of relaxed and loungy seats with cushions that are on the firmer side.
 But yes, comfortable overall; you can expect it to break in and get even more cushy over time.

 To make things even more competitive against the leather sofas offered by more “luxurious” brands, IKEA uses top-grain semi-aniline leather on the Morabo.
 The same good stuff that’s also found in Crate & Barrel, West Elm and even Design Within Reach leather couches.

-That’s a sure sign this sofa will be sticking around for awhile as opposed to disintegrating into leather crumbles after a couple of years of use.
+That’s a sure sign this sofa will be sticking around for awhile as opposed to disintegrating into leather crumbles after a couple of years.
 Since it’s semi-aniline, that also means that the leather will hold up to most spills and will not stain easily, making it a good choice for homes on the messier side.

 At the end of the day, the Morabo is a great leather sofa for the money, though it’s not for everyone.
 Especially those looking for a fully leather sofa.

 But if you’re simply after something that looks amazing, is comfortable, will last year on year and comes in great leather, it’s almost impossible to argue against the price of this sofa.
 Plus, you get all the other sweet perks that come with shopping at IKEA.

 From global accessibility, showrooms to test their sofas out, flat packed furniture that can actually fit through your doorway and an amazing return policy, there are many reasons for even those on a higher budget to consider the IKEA option.